unforbidable/tfcplus-bids/README.md

 * [Fish Oil](../../wiki/Fish-Oil) - an alternative fuel for clay lamps
 * [More Milk](../../wiki/More-Milk) - goat milk and goat cheese
 * [Cooking Prep](../../wiki/Cooking-Prep) - for making classic salads and sandwiches and new meals such as stuffed peppers and stuffed mushrooms
-* [More Crops](../../wiki/More-Crops) - new crops such as sea beet, beetroot, sugar beet, wild beans and broad beans
+* [More Crops](../../wiki/More-Crops) - new crops such as sea beet, beetroot, sugar beet, wild beans and broad beans and some converted TFC crops
 * [Tallow](../../wiki/Tallow) - made from Suet which drops from appropriate animal mobs, for consumption or making candles and Pemmican
 * [Axle Wall Bearing](../../wiki/Axle-Wall-Bearing) - allows seamless passage of axles through walls and ceilings
 * [Screw Press](../../wiki/Screw-Press) - screw based pressing device powered by TFC+ mechanisms